-Assistant Professor, Department of Liberal Studies, Grand Valley State University, August 2014 – Present
+Assistant Professor, Liberal Studies Department, Grand Valley State University, August 2014 – July 2019

 Consortium for Faculty Diversity Postdoctoral Fellow and Lecturer in Gender, Women’s, and Sexuality Studies, Grinnell College, August 2013 – July 2014

-McKee.
-Kimberly, and Denise A. Delgado.
-Don’t Air the Dirty Laundry: Reflections of Women of Color on Graduate School (Edited Volume; In Progress).
+McKee, Kimberly, and Denise A. Delgado, eds.
+Degrees of Difference: Reflections of Women of Color on Graduate School (Champaign, IL: University of Illinois Press, 2020).

 McKee, Kimberly.
 “Rewriting History: Adoptee Documentaries as a Site of Truth-telling.”
-In The Routledge Companion to Asian American Media, edited by Lori K. Lopez and Vincent N. Pham.
-New York: Routledge (2017).
+In The Routledge Companion to Asian American Media, edited by Lori K. Lopez and Vincent N. Pham, 119-130.
+New York: Routledge, 2017.

 McKee, Kimberly.
 “Claiming Ourselves as ‘Korean’: Accounting for Adoptees within the Korean Diaspora in the United States.”
 In Click and Kin: Transnational Identity and Quick Media, edited by May Friedman and Silvia Schultermandl, 159-179.
 Toronto: University of Toronto Press, 2016.